kristinanicole/popup-builder-1/readme.txt

 *   Set popup location on the screen
 *   Responsive popup

+**PRO features:**

+*   Create iframe popup
+*   Create popup from shortcodes of other plugins
+*   Show popup only when user is scrolling
+*   Show popup once per visitor

 <div>
   Customizing the look and feel of the popup is as important as the content itself.
 That's why Promotional Popup gives you the ability tu customize the timings, effects, position and size of the popup to your needs.
 </div>